 - 1/4 tsp.
 Cinnamon

 - Pinch Coriander

-- 1 tsp Harissa OR Pinch Cayenne use more of either depending on how spicy you like it
+- 1 tsp Harissa paste, or cayenne powder (use more of either depending on how spicy you like it)

 - 1 C. Dry Red lentils Rinsed